julian-carpenter/airynet/README.md

 ## Description

-This is the code for the paper _Using deep neural nets for classification of diffraction images_, Zimmermann et al. 2018, doi: 000
+This is the code for an upcoming paper.
+Not yet released.

 ## Abstract